 Most recently, our discussions have been along opportunities to align fuel storage infrastructure to reduce duplication in capital construction costs and management, recognizing that the Qulliq Energy Corporation does burn diesel fuel and does need to store it.
-So, there are some efficiencies that we've identified in partnering on those storage sites.
+There are some efficiencies that we have identified in partnering on those storage sites.